thoroftroy/DND/README.md

 Lock Tester
 ----------------------------------
-input a string of numbers 1-9 that is 9 didgets long and then type what your guesses are for it.
-If you get it wrong it crashes but you can go number by number to try and get the combo right.
-THis can be used for puzzles and things
+input any number of characters (ex 1498631, ee8fau31h, @#CYihW&^(*$) and then have someone else try and guess the password one character at a time, if they get anyhting wrong then it will reset the password (this will be fixed later)